rainlanguage/dotrain/docs/classes/raindocument.md

 ### getMetaHashes()

-Get the specified meta hashes of this RainParser instance
+Get the specified meta hashes of this RainDocument instance

 <b>Signature:</b>